 Good Gourd!
 What’s with the bumpy, weird-looking decorative squash?
 We get many questions about growing and curing our gourds.
 (Did you know that the luffa sponge is a gourd?)
-See different types of gourds to plant in the spring—or, find some “gourdgeous” gourds this fall and save their seeds!
+See different types of “gourdgeous” gourds—from bottle gourds to Luffas.
+You can buy them for the seeds, dry them out, and plant in the spring!

 Gourds are among the oldest cultivated plants.
 They were the early water bottles of the Egyptians, and have been used for utensils, storage containers, and dippers for centuries.